pinkykalita/ProtractorHiveCourseBBD/PartII.md

 1. Write your first test spec use following website ['Calculator webpage'](http://juliemr.github.io/protractor-demo/)
 2. Try to add each locator define above.
-3. Try to write multiple test spec and excute using test script which is define in package.json
+3. Try to write multiple test spec and execute using test script which is define in package.json
 4. Try to automate login functionality of given website [Login Webpage](https://www.globalsqa.com/angularJs-protractor/registration-login-example/#/login)

-### Cucuber BDD
+### Cucumber BDD

 #### Lets Started with Cucumber BDD Framework